nnaben/GRC--Capstone-project-on-Oscorp-CompanyMastery/README.md

   ## Identity and Access Management:
     -   Oscorp uses MicrosoK Active Directory to manage users and groups
-    -   There is no privileged access management soluDon in place
+    -   There is no privileged access management solution in place
     -   Admin account password is shared with a few senior members of the IT team
     -   Access to resources is granted upon request
-    -   The organisaDon does not use two-factor authenDcaDon for login
+    -   The organisation does not use two-factor authentcation for login
     -   Complex login passwords are used
     -   Employees use a VPN soluDon to login remotely when required

  ## Network security:
-    -  The organisation has Palo Alto Next Gen firewalls.
+    -  The organisation has Palo Alto Next-Gen firewalls.
     -  The firewalls have been configured by the network
     -  The firewalls get audited every year by the network team
     -  The firewalls get regular updates